Greetings! My name is Dave Bochichio. I am a Certified Educator in Personal Finance (CEPF®).

 My wife and I spend our lives now keeping our expenses low, saving money where we can, and investing as much as possible so that we can one day reach financial independence through passive income.

-Clean Cut Finance exists to help millennials find financial answers to questions.
-As someone going into financial education and planning, my number one goal is to assist others in making good money choices and living a happier life.
+Clean Cut Finance exists to help millennials find answers to financial questions.
+As someone going into financial education and planning, my number one goal is to assist others in making good money choices and improve their financial well-being.